GOP lawmaker: Politicians in favor of tearing down Confederate symbols should be 'lynched'

 - A statue of Confederate Gen. Robert E. Lee was removed from New Orleans on Friday

-(CNN)A Mississippi Republican lawmaker who called for the lynching of politicians who approve of the removal of Confederate monuments needs to "quickly clear up his remarks," the state GOP chairman said Monday.
+(CNN)A Mississippi Republican lawmaker has apologized after calling for the lynching of politicians who approve of the removal of Confederate monuments.

 State Rep. Karl Oliver expressed his frustration over the weekend with a growing movement to get rid of monuments that critics say celebrate slavery.